 There are no differences in the rate of caregiving by income.
-However, those who have household incomes at or below 200% of the federal poverty level are more likely to rereceive care than those with at least some college education.
+However, those who have household incomes at or below 200% of the federal poverty level are more likely to receive care than those who have incomes above 200% of the federal poverty level.

+to receive care than those with at least some college education.

-In the general population unpaid caregiving is primarily performed by women (wives, mothers, daughters, and daughters-in -law), predominantly to persons related by birth or marriage.
-Among LGBT older adults in the project there are important differences in the patterns of care; rates of caregiving for both women and men are high.
+In the general population unpaid caregiving is primarily performed by women (wives, mothers, daughters, and daughtersin-law), predominantly to persons related by birth or marriage.
+Among LGBT older adult participants there are important differences in the patterns of care compared to the general population; rates of caregiving for both women and men are high.
 Furthermore, among LGBT older adults, friends play a much greater role in caregiving.
 Despite their higher rates of victimization and potential problems with physical and mental health, LGBT older adult caregivers and care receivers do not have access to many of the caregiving supports available to the general community since they are often not related by blood or marriage.
 As we move forward, it is imperative that services and policies be developed to address the growing needs for these caregivers and care receivers.